 Whether it is security systems or self-service checkouts, most of the modern library technologies rely on the fundamental application of a RFID system.
 RFID systems require a RFID tag, a RFID reader and an antenna.
 It works by the reader capturing (via radio waves) the digital data sent from the tag.
 Because the radio signal is a form of energy, it can also be used to power the tag (so no batteries required).
 The idea is similar to a barcode except RFID does not have to be lined up with a scanner, just in the vicinity of the reader, and because even a minuscule tag can hold a lot more data than a barcode, the scope of its application is phenomenal.
 Another key difference is that RFID tags don’t just hold readable data, they can also be updated; hence they can be used to record lending history and update security data (allowing them to be taken through security gates).

-By using RFID technology in a library setting, you can facilitate reliable self-service, staff stations, inventory wands, security systems, 24-hour automated dispensing machines, and laptop storage and charging lockers.
+By using RFID technology in a library setting, you can facilitate reliable self-service library kiosks, staff stations, inventory wands, security systems, 24-hour automated dispensing machines, book vending machines, and laptop storage and charging lockers.
 RFID can also be used to enable automatic sorting.
 This may be as simple as separating reserved items from other returns, through to transporting via a conveyor system to specific areas in the library.

 The data collection and utilisation capabilities of RFID opens the door to countless application concepts, many of which are in development already.
 Mapping your way directly to the book you are looking for using your phone or your library card, letting you know whether a book has been borrowed or is being used within the library, accessing an online study guide that can quickly explain the text you are reading, alerting library employees if a book is returned to the wrong shelf; the potential to assist both library users and staff is enormous.